kiesraad/abacus/backend/README.md

 Use `cargo run` to run the API on port 8080 (http://localhost:8080).

-To let the API server serve the frontend, first compile the frontend using `npm run build` in the `frontend/dist` directory.
+To let the API server serve the frontend, first compile the frontend using `npm run build` in the `frontend` directory.
 The run the API server with the `memory-serve` feature enabled:

 ```shell